-Looking for the best miles credit card in Singapore for travel?
+Looking for the best miles credit card in Singapore to maximise travel rewards in 2026?

-From generous welcome bonuses to airport lounge perks, we compare each of the best miles credit cards in Singapore — the UOB PRVI Miles, HSBC TravelOne, Citi PremierMiles, and DBS Altitude — so you can pick the one that maximises your travel rewards.
+Whether you’re chasing free flights, airport lounge access, or big welcome bonuses, choosing the right miles credit cardcan make a huge difference.
+In this guide, we compare the best miles cards in Singapore — including UOB PRVI Miles, HSBC TravelOne, Citi PremierMiles, and DBS Altitude — covering earn rates, fees, lounge perks, and eligibility so you can pick the card that fits your travel style.

 💜 Stay Up To Date: